grain-lang/grain/docs/contributor/data_representations.md

 The module tag tells us which module this ADT is defined in, the type tag tells us which type in the module this ADT corresponds to, and the variant tag tells us which ADT variant is allocated here.

-The arity is **untagged**, but all other elements are regular Grain values, even the tags.
+The value tag and arity are **untagged**, but all other elements are regular Grain values.

 ### Closures (Lambdas)